Skip to main content

 • “Also, some things just appear odd with the battles: after the third encounter against three barefoot cultists (who apparently walk around like this in daylight in public on a workday in a fully staffed and attended university), I got kind of bored of this immersion-killing, tone-deaf atmosphere.”

-• “It just feels like no one truly cared about this game and no one made an effort to create a Lovecraftian atmosphere; everything therefore came out cheap and dull, and the gameplay is so unpolished it could be taken from a marketplace asset.”
+• “It just feels like no one truly cared about this game and no one put effort into creating a Lovecraftian atmosphere; everything therefore came out cheap and dull, and the gameplay is so unpolished it could be taken from a marketplace asset.”

 • “They didn't make me feel immersed in the atmosphere of the narrative.”